How To Use Crontab?

 The section following this explains various fields for cron expression.
 Cron is pre-bundled in Linux and no need to separately install it.
 To open crontab file use command –

 NOTE: If you are opening crontab for the first time, it will prompt you to choose the editor before using.
-Choose editor of your preference.
+Choose the editor of your preference.

 Linux Crontab Expressions